OwlInCode-Tutorials/.github/profile/README.md

 </p>

 ### 🎈 About
-At OwlsInCode Tutorials, we're here to make learning Information Technology and Computer Science simple and enjoyable.
+At OwlsInCode Lessons, we're here to make learning Information Technology and Computer Science simple and enjoyable.
 Our mission is to provide clear, beginner-friendly tutorials that help you build strong foundations in tech.
 Whether you're new to coding or looking to expand your skills, we've got you covered with practical lessons and real-world examples.

 ### 📚 What We Offer